 The conference will highlight the achievements of Baltic studies a century after the three nations gained their independence and 27 years after the fall of the Soviet Union.
 Questions to be considered include: Why are Baltic studies important today?
 How does the region fit into larger global and transnational trends, including the growth of populism and increasing instability catalyzed by the region’s eastern neighbor?
 What is the intersection between Baltic and East European studies?

 The conference will showcase cutting-edge Baltic research as well as highlight and discuss the roles of memory institutions and the digital humanities in Baltic studies.

 The 2018 AABS Conference’s program is divided into 16 broad divisions, which represent a wide spectrum of subject areas, each focusing on a set of topics currently relevant to corresponding fields.

 The deadline for submissions was October 15, 2017.
 If you submitted a proposal and would like to view your submission, please visit the conference's online submission system.
 The Program Committee will review all proposals and notify submitters of their decision by December 1, 2017.

 Please note that all non-Stanford presenters must become AABS members by June 1, 2018.

 The conference is free of charge to presenting participants, but attendees are responsible for their travel expenses.
 To assist with travel and accommodation costs, AABS expects to offer small travel grants to graduate students accepted to present at the conference.

-More info about the logistics of the conference, accommodation possibilities, and the conference program will follow in due course.
+More info about the logistics of the conference, accommodation possibilities, and grants and scholarships can be found on the conference logistics page.